Tommy-CS/CSIRT-PathCode/README.md

 # CSIRT: PathCode
 This project investigates Capital One's 2019 data breach.
-It also uses Splunk to detect and explore a malware attack, and then uses Catalyst to document the response to the attack.
+It also uses Splunk to detect and explore a malware attack from PathCode, and then uses Catalyst to document the response to the attack.

 ## Overview
 The goal of this project was to simulate real-world incident response by: